-The FRPN is currently funding four projects that have received a total of $350,000 to evaluate fatherhood programs.
-These projects include randomized-controlled trials (RCTs); are led by researcher/practitioner teams; and involve the collection of data from program participants and/or staff at pre and post-program time points to assess changes in father-child relationships and coparenting.
+In 2014, the FRPN awarded a total $350,000 to four projects to evaluate fatherhood programs.
+These projects include RCTs; are led by researcher/practitioner teams; and involve the collection of data from program participants and/or staff at pre and post-program time points to assess changes in father-child relationships and coparenting.
 Learn more about these projects here.

 Any questions about current or future FRPN funding opportunities should be directed to Rebecca Kaufman, FRPN senior research coordinator, at email@example.com.